mjcumming/openhab-addons/bundles/org.openhab.binding.linkplay/README.md

 - The device's friendly name as the label
 - The device's IP address and basic properties

+**Important**: Devices must not be in a multiroom group during discovery, or only the master device will be discovered.
+After discovery, devices can be grouped as needed.

 ### Manual Configuration

 ```java